Prop 47 Attorney in Los Angeles

 Our criminal defense lawyers will gather all pertinent and necessary information and file the petition with the court.
 Once the petition is filed with the court, we will make sure that the court follows through and grants the motion as soon as possible.

 As long as your strike is not one of the charges listed above, you are still eligible for relief.

-Yes, not having a felony conviction can help you restore these valued rights as well as getting rid of your felony conviction that hurts your chances at employment.
+Yes, not having a felony conviction can help you restore these valued rights as well as get rid of your felony conviction that hurts your chances at employment.

-Prop 47 does not restore your rights to own a gun.
+Prop 47 does not restore your right to own a gun.
 If you do so, you’ll still be subject to California’s felon with a gun violation.